bhavikam28/tech-blog/content/posts/taste of devops.md

 ---

-Building a tech blog is more than just writing content — it’s about creating a platform that’s **secure**, **scalable**, and **easy to maintain**.
+Building a tech blog is more than just writing content — it’s about creating a platform that’s secure, scalable, and easy to maintain.
 When I started this project, I wanted to build something that could grow with me without requiring constant manual updates.
-In this post, I’ll walk you through my journey of building a fully automated tech blog using DevOps tools like **GitHub Actions**, **Terraform**, and **AWS**, complete with all the hiccups, “aha!” moments, and lessons learned along the way.
+In this post, I’ll walk you through my journey of building a fully automated tech blog using DevOps tools like GitHub Actions, Terraform, and AWS, complete with all the hiccups, “aha!” moments, and lessons learned along the way.
 Whether you’re a beginner or an experienced developer, this guide will help you create a robust blogging platform that’s both efficient and secure.

 ---